apomarn/WeDo/README.md

 # ![alt text](https://res.cloudinary.com/apomarn/image/upload/v1559274111/WeDo/logo.png)

 Planning a wedding can be difficult.
-WeDo helps you by providing you with couples weddings to get you insparired and helps you by providing you with an easy way to help you manage your guest list Answer a couple of questions and get started.
+WeDo helps you by providing you with couples weddings to get you inspired and helps you by providing you with an easy way to help you manage your guest list.
 Answer a couple of questions to get started.

 [wedo.anghypomar.com](wedo.anghypomar.com)